 In 2006, an extensive county wide inventory of historic sites was highlighted throughout the county.
 The inventory was presented to the Barow County Commissioner and is on file at the EVHS offices for reference.

-The EVHS Newsletter is published four times annually, beginning in late January.
+The EVHS Newsletter is published up to four times annually, beginning in late January.
 Committee reports and articles should be delivered to the editors early in the quarter prior to publication.

 Please submit any articles to EVHS for consideration.